A complete guide to AQA GCSE Maths

 2. Use past papers as a diagnostic, not just practice

 Doing a past paper and putting it back on the shelf is wasted work.
 Mark it honestly, then make a list of every topic you got wrong.
 Revise those specific topics before you do another paper.
-Most students see their biggest score jumps between paper 3 and paper 8 because by then they are revising their weak spots, not just doing more papers.
+In our experience at Cognito, the biggest score jumps come once students start revising the specific topics they are getting wrong, rather than just doing more papers.

 3. Learn what is on the formula sheet vs what to memorise